itscjreyes/test-repo/readme.md

 By developing locally, we are able to automate our workflow with Gulp.

-To install Gulp on your system (this will only need to be done once), type the following commands in the command line:
+To install Gulp on your system (this will only need to be done once per computer), type the following commands in the command line:

     node -v

     npm install gulp -g